 ...

-Define relationship between two data models
+Define a relationship between two data models

 Foreign keys tell SQL which relationships we're building, and relationships tell our app which relationships we're building.
 We need to do both.

 SQLAlchemy only creates tables from data models if the tables don't already exist.
 In other words, if we have faulty relationships the first time we run our app, the error messages will persist the second time we run our app, even if we think we've fixed the problem.
-To deal with strange error messages, try deleting your SQL tables before running your app again whenever making changes to a model.
+To deal with strange error messages, try deleting your SQL tables before running your app again whenever changing a model.

 Back References